-A String is a SequenceableCollection modified to accept only instances of Character as elements.
-Class String expands the protocol it inherits from SequenceableCollection to include messages specialized for comparing, searching, concatenating, and changing the case of character sequences.
+CharacterCollection expands the protocol inherited from SequenceableCollection to include messages specialized for comparing, searching, concatenating, and changing the case of character sequences.

-Class String and its subclasses are all byte objects.
+CharacterCollection is an abstract superclass for String, and the related classes DoubleByteString and QuadByteString.
+Instances of these subclasses of CharacterCollection and their subclasses are byte objects.
 A byte object has two important practical implications:

-- You cannot create a String subclass that has named instance variables. - When you use new: to create an instance of a kind of String, GemStone Smalltalk sets the new instance's indexed instance variables to null (ASCII 0).
+• You cannot create a subclass that has named instance variables.

+• When you use new: to create an instance of a kind of String, GemStone Smalltalk sets each slot of the new instance's indexed instance variables to the Character with value 0 (the null character).